xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/README.md

 ![banner](./assets/banner.png)

 Welcome to this '101 course' on getting started with academic research using the Twitter API.
-The objective of this course is to help academic researchers learn how to get Twitter data using the new Twitter API v2.
+The objective of this course is to help academic researchers learn how to get Twitter data using Twitter API v2.

 ## By the end of this course, you will learn: